nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.

+Notes on editing the score of the specified person:
 * The `sc/TAG SCORE` field is only applicable for the `edit` command, and not for the `add` command.
 * The `sc/TAG SCORE` field can only be used if the `t/TAG` field is used before it or the `TAG` already exist
 * The `SCORE` in `sc/TAG SCORE` is non-negative, that is `SCORE` must be more than or equal to 0
 * To clear a tag's score, just re-tag it with the same tag name, but without using the `sc/TAG SCORE` field

+Notes on rules for `edit` command involving tags with categories:
 * Consequently, similar rules for `add` apply to the `edit` command involving tags:
   * If you would like to tag a user with a tag that has not been categorised yet using the `create` command, you can specify the category that you would like it to be categorised to in the `edit` command. e.g. `edit 1 t/role swe`